trek-view/basecamp/_posts/2020-07-03-how-does-360-stitching-software-work.md

 **From sensors to 360 photo.**

-Most 360 cameras have stitching software to stitch the photos taken by your 360 camera.
+Most 360 cameras have stitching software to turn the photos it has taken into panoramas.

-This is either on the camera, or done using software on your computer.
+This is either done on the camera, or done using software on your computer.

-For example, to stitch photos from GoPro Fusion cameras on our [Trek Pack](/trek-pack) we use a piece of software called [GoPro Fusion Studio](https://gopro.com/en/us/shop/softwareandapp/gopro-fusion-studio-app/fusion-studio.html) to stitch photos.
-On the GoPro MAX this stitching is partly done on the camera and the [GoPro MAX Exporter software](https://community.gopro.com/t5/en/GoPro-MAX-Exporter/ta-p/413311).
+For example, to stitch photos from GoPro Fusion cameras on our [Trek Pack v1](/trek-pack) we use a piece of software called [GoPro Fusion Studio](https://gopro.com/en/us/shop/softwareandapp/gopro-fusion-studio-app/fusion-studio.html).

+On the GoPro MAX cameras we use for the [Trek Pack v2](/trek-pack) this stitching is done on the camera for photos and using the [GoPro MAX Exporter software for videos](https://community.gopro.com/t5/en/GoPro-MAX-Exporter/ta-p/413311).

 If you're anything like me, you will have pondered how this process actually works.

-[As I mentioned a few weeks ago](/blog/2020/what-is-global-shutter-rolling-shutter-360-cameras), software is often where many manufacturers are competing, and there asre some very good stitching tools that have been developed by manufacturer
+[As I mentioned a few weeks ago](/blog/2020/what-is-global-shutter-rolling-shutter-360-cameras), software is often where many manufacturers are competing, and there are some very good stitching tools that have been developed by manufacturers.

 Unfortunately all of this software is proprietary, but the general workflows to process images into 360 projections are all very similar.